frenchie68/Z79Forth/SW/examples/README.txt

 dump.4th	Francois Laagel	An hexadecimal DUMP utility.
 It can be loaded
 				from CF by resorting to DUMPLOAD
 				Usage is: <addr> <bytecount> DUMP

+elevator.4th	Francois Laagel	A lift simulator.
+My entry to the Forth2020
+				challenge of April 8, 2023.
+It can be loaded from CF storage by resorting to LIFTLOAD

 enigma-f.4th	Bill Ragsdale	The current SVFIG's boss's take on the Enigma
 				encryption system.
 The code has to be sourced